rpvnwnkl/comp20-mmills/rickroll/README.md

 > ```1.
 Identify what aspects of the work have been correctly implemented and what have not.```

 Inside of the **lyrics** div I've annotated the video, in time, with the lyrics themselves.
 I did this with **Javascript** and then added some styling with **CSS**.
-However, I haven't presented the lyric text grouped by stanza, but by line, because I want intent on displaying the text over the video itself.
+However, I haven't presented the lyric text grouped by stanza, but by line, because I was intent on displaying the text over the video itself.
 Depending on your interpretation of the assignment, this could be wrong.

 > ```1.
 Identify anyone with whom you have collaborated or discussed the assignment.```